Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Strike.md

 On a strong hit, you strike true.
 By default you inflict 2 harm if you are armed with a deadly weapon (such as a sword, axe, spear, or bow), and 1 harm if not.
 A strong hit on this move gives you an additional +1 harm (so, 3 harm with a deadly weapon).
 You may also have additional bonuses provided by assets.

 Each point of harm you inflict is marked as progress on your foe’s progress track, as appropriate to their rank.
 For example, each point of harm equals 2 ticks when fighting an extreme enemy, or 2 full progress boxes when fighting a dangerous enemy.
-See page 134 for more on NPC ranks and inflicting harm.
+See [[Components of an NPC - Rank|NPC ranks and inflicting harm]] for more.

 Narratively, a strong hit represents wounding your enemy or wearing them down.
 You have initiative and can make your next move.
 If this attack was intended as a decisive blow, you can attempt to End the Fight.